 As aforementioned, HIPAA defines the roadmap to process complex data such as insurance claims.
 HIPAA makes healthcare data administration more secure and efficient through EDI van services.

-This secure method of electronic data allows even the most critical or confidant data to transmit without the overhead stress.
+This secure method of electronic data allows even the most critical or confidential data to transmit without the overhead stress.
 This strict and secure passageway was prepared after realizing that different healthcare providers used local or proprietary codes, which turned out to be sometimes confusing and difficult to navigate.

 These specified standards are meant to reduce the complexity of parties in the healthcare industry.
 With different transaction sets today in any service industry, can have customized EDI solutions to reach their objectives.

 The National Provider Standard was also introduced to reduce the complexity of managing different transaction standards, such as claims, payments, enrollment, eligibility inquiries, and claim status requests for employers, healthcare providers, and individuals.
+NPI takes a vital place in healthcare EDI transactions as only NPI allows you to submit the standard HIPAA transactions.

 Although the technology brought great changes to the industry, it was still required to make sure that people use the right tools for utmost security and compliance.
-EDI is secured, encrypted, and allows electronic transmission between computer systems and applications which is a completely different concept then email exchanges.
+Electronic Data Interchange is secured, encrypted, and allows electronic transmission between computer systems and applications which is a completely different concept then email exchanges.
 IT professional services providers strive to improve EDI more and more each day for organizations to take complete advantage and scale their business easily.

 For better understanding, take a look at how healthcare EDI works and benefits the industry on a large scale.